soruh/I-Telex-Teilnehmerserver/README.md

 ### webInterfacePassword
   The password for the web interface

+### warnAtErrorCounts

+Send an EMAIL to the configured account when a server wasn't reachable n times.

+multiple values should be separated by spaces

 ### eMail

   #### account
   E-mail account, to which to send messages

   #### useTestAccount
-  if true a link to an online service, for previewing emails will be printed in the console, after a message was sent!
+  if true a link to an online service, for previewing emails will be printed to the console, after a message was sent!

   messages will not be sent to the account specified above!

   #### messages
+  customized messages
-  customized messages [value] will be replaced with the corresponding value
+  [value] will be replaced with the corresponding value

 ### logLineNumbers
   print line numbers in front of log messages

+## read-only mode
+  The server enters read-only mode if the "serverPin" is set to null.

+  In read-only the servers doesn't perform logins on other servers.
+  It does however still perform Full_Querys (simulated by Peer_Query with search-pattern "").

+  if "allowFullQueryInReadonly" is set to true it also responds to FullQuerys.
+  similarly if "allowLoginInReadonly" is set to true it accepts Logins.